 \section{Conclusion}

-We have proposed a novel approach called LVLM-Aided Visual Alignment (LVLM-VA) to correct spurious correlations and increase the overall and worst group accuracy of small, task-specific vision models.
+We have proposed a novel approach, LVLM-Aided Visual Alignment (LVLM-VA), to correct spurious correlations and increase the overall and worst group accuracy of small, task-specific vision models.
 LVLM-VA translates model behavior into natural language and incorporates human descriptions at the class level via instance-wise critique into the model.
-This provides an efficient human-centered interface for aligning the model with domain knowledge, eliminating the need for extensive, fine-grained feedback or group labels.
-LVLM-VA facilitates synergies between rapidly evolving generative AI models and more explainable, established discriminative approaches.
+This provides an efficient human-centered interface for aligning vision models with domain knowledge, eliminating the need for expensive fine-grained feedback or group labels.
+LVLM-VA fosters synergies between generative AI models and more explainable, established discriminative approaches.